Outline

 Step 1: Create Token Generator, Decoder and Validator

-• First and foremost, create an environment variable JWT_SECRET in the .env file.
+file.
 You need this secret to verify the signature.
 Set it's value to a long, random string.
-Just make sure it's hard to guess.
+Just make sure it's hard to guess. - Then, install the

 npm install --save jsonwebtoken